City

 How does the cost of living in Kingman, AZ compare to the national average?

-The cost of living index in Kingman, AZ, shows a generally lower cost compared to the nationwide average, which is set at 100.
-Housing costs in Kingman are notably lower, with an index of 82, indicating a 18% reduction from the national average.
-Other categories like groceries, utilities, transportation, healthcare, and miscellaneous expenses also hover slightly below the national average, with indices ranging from 89 to 96.
-This suggests that living in Kingman can be more affordable in several areas.
+The cost of living index in Kingman, AZ, shows a generally lower cost compared to the nationwide average, which is 100.
+Housing costs 20% less, and utilities are 10% cheaper.
+Groceries, healthcare, and miscellaneous items are slightly below the average, while transportation costs are 15% lower.
+This data suggests that Kingman offers a more affordable living environment in several key areas.

 Take a deeper dive into the job market in Kingman, AZ